International real estate

-The term international real estate describes a relatively new phenomenon, beginning in the 1980s and keeping pace with globalization.
+The term international real estate describes a phenomenon that started in the 1980s and kept pace with globalization.
 The term encompasses real property development, sales and leasing transactions across national borders.
-International real estate could be viewed as one of the most dynamic branches of real estate although it is, by definition, influenced by fluctuating market value in various sectors between countries, as can be evidenced by the 2008 global credit crisis.
+International real estate could be viewed as one of the most dynamic branches of real estate although it is, by definition, influenced by fluctuating market value in various sectors between countries, as evidenced by the 2008 financial crisis.

 Types

 International real estate is best subdivided into two categories: international commercial real estate and international residential real estate.
 Some examples of international real estate transactions are: